-Four of these lithographs have come to light but it’s not known whether there were more and if so, how many.
+Four of these lithographs have come to light but it appears that there were at least 12 in the series.
 All depict Polish people in their native dress; it’s not known if this series was given a name, or even whether these were ever actually released for retail sale.
-The items below were offered for sale online in 2015 and were purchased by a collector on the West Coast; what happened to them after the liquidation of his estate is not known.
+The four shown below were offered for sale online in 2015 and were purchased by a collector on the West Coast; what happened to them after the liquidation of his estate is not known.

 What is odd is that the printing format of the two examples differs: One of them is one-sided but the other has art on the reverse side as well.